marbl/MetagenomeScope/metagenomescope/tests/input/README.md

 Similarly, `chr15_subgraph.gv` is a subgraph of a de Bruijn graph produced by jumboDBG from the chromosome 15 haplome from version 2.0 of the [CHM13](https://github.com/marbl/CHM13) assembly.
+`chr15_subgraph_noids.gv` is a differently-formatted version of this subgraph, and `chr15_full.gv` is (I think???
+It's been like three years) the full version of the chromosome 15 graph.
+Somehow each of these caused a different bug.
+So now they are all immortalized shamefully as regression tests >:)